-Asha Bangalore (Northern Trust): Consumer Sentiment Index posts a new low
+Asha Bangalore (Northern Trust): Consumer Sentiment Index posts a new low for current cycle

 "The preliminary University of Michigan Consumer Sentiment Index declined to 59.5 in May (the lowest since June 1980) from 62.6 in April.
 The continued pessimism of consumers should not be surprising, given the grim news about the economy."